Tai Hom Village: Demolition of the village

 There had been a lot of protests from the locals since the announcement of demolition of Tai Hom Village.
 The squatter residents requested "reallocation within the same district" and "relaxation of squatter census" from the government; however, the Housing Department refused their appeal and maintained its existing policy.
 The government took action on 13, 16 and 20 February and 2 March 2001, driving away the residents and dismantling the squatter village.
 In face of intense opposition from the residents, the Housing Department took such hard-line approaches as breaking doors or walls and cutting electricity to force people to leave.

 Heritage sites

 There are currently three remaining historical structures in Tai Hom Village, namely the Stone House (石寓), the Former Royal Air Force Hangar (前皇家空軍飛機庫) and the Old Pillbox (機槍堡).
+They are dubbed ‘The Three Treasures of Tai Hom' (大磡三寶).

 The former Royal Air Force Hangar

 The Former Royal Air Force Hangar has been accorded a Grade III status by the Antiquities and Monuments Office.
 It was erected in 1934 at the Kai Tak Airport as a civilian aircraft hangar.
 However, it was later dismantled by the Japanese due to construction of a new runway at the airport.
 The hangar was re-erected at Tai Hom Village in 1943 by the Japanese Air Force; it was believed that the hangar's function was to house Japanese military aircraft, mainly Zero-Sen fighters, and appliances.
 It was also used as training grounds for the aircrew and technicians.

 After World War II, the hangar was used by the English military, but was abandoned in the 1970s.
 It was then used by the government and various organisations.
 Examples of past uses include: